The Celebration Diaries share some insight for each day of the Celebration and people’s experience of the teachings.

 One of the most important aspects of the Dharma Celebration meeting like-minded people from the Northeast and Mid-Atlantic areas.
 Though this year’s Celebration is both in-person at the Temple, many more people are watching online due to the conditions around COVID-19.
 The diaries help us, wherever we are, connect with the in-person gathering and the blessed US World Peace Temple.

 Each day there will be photos and videos of the Celebration experience.
 If you would like to contribute your own videos, photos, and thoughts to the Celebration Diaries page.
-Simply e-mail your submissions to [email protected]
+Simply e-mail your submissions to [email protected]on.org

 FRIDAY, SEPTEMBER 10

 The 2021 Northeast Dharma Celebration started off with an inspiring and uplifting introduction by Kadam Kyle Davis, Resident Teacher of Vajradhara Center in Brooklyn and second teacher here at KMC NY.